NickTheCodeKing/Interpolation-Search/README.md

 - Created a presentation that accurately describes the research process and results and analyzes the Big(O) runtime complexity of the algorithm based on theory and empirical data

 Feel free to check out the Binary Search Java code, Interpolation Search Java code, and Tester Java code; along with the PowerPoint presentation.

+**Tip: You will need to download the PowerPoint file and have PowerPoint (or an equivalent) installed in order to view.**